tmatofa/quickstart-eks-cdk-python/README.md

     1. The cluster autoscaler (CA) (https://github.com/kubernetes/autoscaler).
 This will scale your EC2 instances to ensure you have enough capacity to launch all of your Pods as they are deployed/scaled.
     1. The metrics-server (required for the Horizontal Pod Autoscaler (HPA)) (https://github.com/kubernetes-sigs/metrics-server)
 1. The AWS Systems Manager (SSM) agent.
 This allows for various management activities (e.g. Inventory, Patching, Session Manager, etc.) of your Instances/Nodes by AWS Systems Manager.
+1. (Optional) Kubecost - Kubecost provides real-time cost visibility and insights for teams using Kubernetes, helping you continuously reduce your cloud costs.
+In addition to providing a SaaS-based offering, Kubecost has opensourced the core of their offering such that you can run it yourself.
+We describe this in this blog post - https://aws.amazon.com/blogs/containers/how-to-track-costs-in-multi-tenant-amazon-eks-clusters-using-kubecost/.
+    1. Note that you need to go to https://www.kubecost.com/install#show-instructions and get your kubecostToken for free by registering your email address.
+You need to specify this in cdk.json when you enable the add-on.
+    1. Note that this provisions a Kubecost that does not have a login/password configured.
+It is secured instead by network access controlled by it being in a private subnet and its security group.
+While this is acceptable for the creation of a Proof of Concept (POC) environment you might want to wrap it behind an authenticated proxy or otherwise secure access to it in a production deployment - or consider using the Kubecost managed SaaS product.

 The items listed as (Optional) above are not enabled by default - but all of the add-ons are really optional and you control whether you'll get them with a parameter for each in  `cluster-bootstrap/cdk.json` that you flip to True/False.